Day trips. Hiking with bandannas. What you should keep in mind as Washington’s outdoors spaces open back up

 Kintner has been sticking to easy trails.
 “I’ve dialed it back because some of my favorite trails are pretty aggressive and technical, but it’s not worth having to go to the hospital,” she said.
 “I don’t mind keeping it chill for a while.”

-That same mindset will apply at higher elevations for Tom Vogl, CEO of The Mountaineers, who was eager to make a ski ascent of Mt.
-Baker this summer but is prepared for that goal to be off the table.
+That same mindset will apply at higher elevations for Tom Vogl, CEO of The Mountaineers, who was eager to make a ski ascent of Mount Baker this summer but is prepared for that goal to be off the table.
 “Under normal conditions, if the weather and overall conditions were good, you might take some additional risks to meet a given objective,” he said.
 “This is one of the times where stepping back our level of risk is more prudent.”

 The Mountaineers had to cancel all in-person classes and trips and restrict use of its well-equipped Seattle Program Center.
 The 114-year-old outing club continues to adjust its offerings — holding knot tying seminars via videoconference — and will continue to incorporate safety measures — for instance, invididual tents instead of share tents on overnight trips — when in-person activities finally return.